Neotron-Compute/Neotron-Book/src/2_bios.md

 * USB flash keys connected to a USB Host port
 * PC-style Floppy drives connected to an appropriate controller

-Floppy drives with built-in DOS, such as those used with the Commodore 64, are not listed as drives, but instead the CBM Serial interface would appear as a serial port you can send commands down.
+Floppy drives with built-in DOS, such as those used with the Commodore 64, are not listed as drives, but instead a CBM Serial interface would appear as a serial port you can send commands down.

 ### DriveReadSector